GuillaumeSalhaGalvan/GuillaumeSalhaGalvan.github.io/index.md

 ## Bio

-<p style="text-align:justify">I am a Research Scientist at <a href="https://deezer.com/" target="_blank"><b>Deezer</b></a>, a French music streaming service operating in 180 countries.
-Based in Paris, I am a member of the <a href="https://research.deezer.com/" target="_blank"><b>Research</b></a> team where, since 2018, I have been conducting fundamental and applied research on deep learning, graph mining, music information retrieval, and music recommendation.
-Since 2023, I have also been coordinating the scientific projects carried out with Deezer engineers responsible for deploying music recommender systems on the service.<br><br>
+<p style="text-align:justify">I am a French researcher with a <a href="https://guillaumesalhagalvan.com/doc/phdthesis_gsalhagalvan.pdf" target="_blank"><b>Ph.D. in Machine Learning</b></a> and over seven years of experience in the music tech industry.
+Until recently, I served as a Research Scientist and Coordinator for Music Recommendation at <a href="https://deezer.com/" target="_blank"><b>Deezer</b></a>, a global music streaming service operating in 180 countries.<br><br>

-From 2018 to 2022, I simultaneously completed a Ph.D. at <a href="https://www.polytechnique.edu/en" target="_blank"><b>École Polytechnique</b></a>, under the supervision of <a href="https://scholar.google.fr/citations?user=e-aOrHAAAAAJ" target="_blank"><b>Romain Hennequin</b></a> and <a href="https://scholar.google.fr/citations?user=aWGJYcMAAAAJ" target="_blank"><b>Michalis Vazirgiannis</b></a>.
-My <a href="https://guillaumesalhagalvan.com/doc/phdthesis_gsalhagalvan.pdf" target="_blank"><b>doctoral thesis</b></a> and <a href="https://scholar.google.fr/citations?hl=fr&authuser=1&user=BFT8u-oAAAAJ" target="_blank"><b>scientific publications</b></a> from this period primarily focused on representation learning with graph neural networks, and various applications to music recommendation. <br><br>
+As part of Deezer's <a href="https://research.deezer.com/" target="_blank"><b>Research</b></a> team in France, I conducted fundamental and applied research on deep learning, graph mining, and recommender systems from 2018 to 2024.
+In 2023 and 2024, I also coordinated the scientific projects conducted with engineers deploying music recommendation algorithms at scale on Deezer.
+Before joining the Research team, I also spent two years as a product-oriented Data Scientist in the same company, collaborating with cross-functional teams to improve the user experience.<br><br>

-Prior to my Ph.D., I worked as a Data Scientist at Deezer for nearly two years.
-Closely collaborating with product, tech, and design teams, I conducted product-oriented projects to improve UX and conversion on the service.
-Even before, I also handled other exciting challenges in Canada and China.
+This research has resulted in <a href="https://scholar.google.fr/citations?hl=fr&authuser=1&user=BFT8u-oAAAAJ" target="_blank"><b>over 30 scientific publications</b></a> in peer-reviewed journals and international conferences, earning best paper awards or honorable mentions at RecSys 2020, RecSys 2021, RecSys 2024, and ECIR 2024.
+Several of these publications describe machine learning systems now used in production at Deezer, enabling millions of people to discover and enjoy music daily.<br><br>

-Feel free to visit <a href="https://www.linkedin.com/in/guillaumesalhagalvan/" target="_blank"><b>my LinkedIn profile</b></a> for more details about my experience. <br><br>
+I successfully completed my Ph.D. in Machine Learning at École Polytechnique from 2018 to 2022 under the supervision of <a href="https://scholar.google.fr/citations?user=e-aOrHAAAAAJ" target="_blank"><b>Romain Hennequin</b></a> and <a href="https://scholar.google.fr/citations?user=aWGJYcMAAAAJ" target="_blank"><b>Michalis Vazirgiannis</b></a>, as part of a scientific partnership between Deezer and Polytechnique.
+I previously graduated in 2016 from <a href="https://www.master-mva.com/" target="_blank"><b>ENS Paris-Saclay</b></a> with a M.Sc. in Machine Learning (Master MVA), and from <a href="https://www.ensae.fr/en/" target="_blank"><b>ENSAE Paris</b></a> with a M.Eng. in Data Science, both with first-class honours.
+I am always looking for professionals with common interests to learn and share experiences, so feel free to reach out!<br><br>

-I graduated in 2016 from <a href="https://www.master-mva.com/" target="_blank"><b>École Normale Supérieure Paris-Saclay</b></a>, completing a Master's degree in Mathematics, Computer Vision, and Machine Learning (MVA), and from <a href="https://www.ensae.fr/en/" target="_blank"><b>ENSAE Paris</b></a>, completing a Master of Engineering in Data Science, both with first-class honours.
-I am always looking for professionals with common interests to learn and share experiences, so feel free to reach out! </p>
+_I am now embarking on new professional and academic projects and look forward to sharing more soon!_ 🌏 </p>

 <br>